 HCFA may, however, request informal additional information through meetings or telephone contact.
 Such request cannot stop the clock and as such is usually made only when the needed information is expected to resolve the problems preventing approval.
 Because informal requests do not stop the clock, it is important that your response be provided to HCFA as soon as possible.
 The use of same-day or overnight private delivery services is appropriate in many cases.

-E. Effective Date.--The effective date of a waiver will be established by HCFA in consultation with you but may be no earlier than the date of HCFA's approval action. proposal with effective dates at the beginning of a calendar quarter at least 90 but not more than 180 days after receipt of the proposal by HCFA.
+E. Effective Date.--The effective date of a new waiver will be established by HCFA in consultation with you but may be no earlier than the date of HCFA's approval action.
+This also applies to a renewal request that HCFA has determined is a new waiver request and not a renewal request.
+Therefore, it is suggested that you plan your new proposal with effective dates at the beginning of a calendar quarter at least 90 but not more than 180 days after receipt of the proposal by HCFA.
 Moreover, it is also suggested that the effective date be the first day of the month or of the calendar quarter to facilitate the reporting of data on the waiver.

-Because the effective date will depend on the date approved, any formal request for additional information will likely necessitate a revised effective date.
+Because the effective date of a new request will depend on the date approved, any formal request for additional information will likely necessitate a revised effective date.
 An initial approved waiver continues for a 3-year period from the effective date and may be renewed.
 (See §4444.)

-F. Review of Waiver Request.--Requests for Medicaid home and community-based services waivers are reviewed by several different components of HCFA CO with respect to each component's area of specialty.
-Moreover, the appropriate HCFA RO also reviews each request and provides comments for use in developing a recommendation for action. .
+F. Review of Waiver Request.--Requests for new Medicaid home and community-based services waivers are reviewed by several different components of HCFA CO with respect to each component's area of specialty.
+Moreover, the appropriate HCFA RO also reviews each new request and provides comments for use in developing a recommendation for action.
+As of October 1, 1993, HCFA ROs have lead responsibility for waiver renewals and amendments to renewed waivers.

 4442.
 WAIVER REQUEST REQUIREMENTS